Central station (MBTA): History

 After the success of the 1897-opened Tremont Street Subway, the Boston Elevated Railway (BERy) planned an elevated system with lines to Cambridge, South Boston, Charlestown, and Roxbury.
 The latter two lines opened in 1901 as the Charlestown Elevated and Washington Street Elevated, while the South Boston line was determined to be infeasible.
-After debate about running an elevated line above business districts in Cambridge, the BERy agreed in late 1906 to built a line under Beacon Hill in Boston, over a new West Boston Bridge, and under Main Street and Massachusetts Avenue in Cambridge to Harvard Square.
+After debate about running an elevated line above business districts in Cambridge, the BERy agreed in late 1906 to build a line under Beacon Hill in Boston, over a new West Boston Bridge, and under Main Street and Massachusetts Avenue in Cambridge to Harvard Square.
 Construction began on May 24, 1909.
 The Cambridge Subway opened from Harvard Square to Park Street Under on March 23, 1912, with intermediate stations at Central Square and Kendall Square.

 Kendall Square and Central Square stations had very similar designs, each with two side platforms 270-300 feet long.
 The station had one exit and one entrance stairway at each end of each platform; all were 4 feet wide except for one 6 feet-wide pair.
 The platforms and floors were made of granolithic.
 Station walls were tiled with white enamel, with a buff tile band 6 feet above the floor and white plaster above.
 Several original tile mosaics displaying the station name are still in place above the platforms.

+Renovations

 On January 26, 1978, heavy rains flooded the station.
 In the mid-1980s, the platforms were extended at many early-built Red Line stations, allowing six-car trains to be run beginning in January 1988.
 The platforms at Central were extended to the northwest (contrary to original plans for the southeast) beginning on April 25, 1985, with new entrances placed west of Prospect Street.
 (Extension to the northwest had been previously proposed in 1927 to add the additional entrances.)
 The $11.2 million project was completed on March 9, 1988.
-As part of the Arts on the Line program, two works of public art were installed: